sudeeprp/rapa-home/README.md

 **Realize your ideas.
 Discover yourself through practice.**

-RaPa Learning is a space where you develop precision thinking, otherwise known as 'coding'.

 Every day is like yesterday.
 Or not.
 It's also an opportunity to move ahead with purpose and precision.

-When you break down complex problems into clear, working ideas, you're practicing the same skill that helps you understand yourself, your goals, and your path forward.
+When you break down complex problems into clear, working ideas, you're practicing the same skill that helps you realize yourself, your goals, and your path forward.

+The activity of coding is just one of the things you can do effectively, with This kind of clarity and precision.

 ## Activities